 You are here

-Since AASP’s founding in 1987, hundreds of undergraduates have taken our courses and scores have graduated from Cornell with a minor in Asian American Studies.
+Since AASP’s founding in 1987, thousands of undergraduate students have taken our courses, and many have opted to minor in Asian American Studies.
 Even after graduation, alumni remain connected to the AASP mission through their chosen careers and activities, and continue to engage through programming, gifts, and the AASP Instagram and Facebook accounts.
-All alumni are encouraged to contact us with their current status and news, so the network can continue to grow.
+All alumni are encouraged to contact us with their current status and news, so the AASP network can continue to grow.
 We always love to hear what you're up to!

-In 2012, Alison graduated from Parsons the New School for Design’s MFA Program in Photography and Related Media.
+In 2012, Alison Chen '08 graduated from Parsons the New School for Design’s MFA Program in Photography and Related Media.
 During the program, she participated in a residency at the Atelier de visu in Marseille, France, where she studied with Magnum Photography Antoine D’Agata.
 She has also traveled to China twice to participate in the Pingyao International Photography Festival.
-Alison has been awarded a residency at Arteles Creative Center in Finland for the month of April (2013).
+Alison was awarded a residency at Arteles Creative Center in Finland fin April 2013.
 Her work can be found at www.alisonchen.com.

-Michelle is currently an Analyst at the U.S. Government Accountability Office (GAO), the independent agency that advises Congress and federal agencies on ways to make government more efficient, effective, ethical, and responsive.
+Michelle Wong '05 is currently an Analyst at the U.S. Government Accountability Office (GAO), the independent agency that advises Congress and federal agencies on ways to make government more efficient, effective, ethical, and responsive.

-Since graduating from the College of Agriculture & Life Sciences Jonathan has obtained his Doctor of Veterinary Medicine degree from the University of the Philippines at Los Baños.
+Since graduating from the College of Agriculture & Life Sciences, Jonathan M. Perez '07 has obtained his Doctor of Veterinary Medicine degree from the University of the Philippines at Los Baños.
 He is now in New York City working as a general practitioner and pursuing a specialization in small animal surgery.